-the identification or profiling to ensure that it is working properly and not discriminating against consumers.
+Subsection (a)(1) requires such a business to either conduct an evaluation of the physical or biological identification or profiling to ensure that it works as intended for the business's proposed use and does not discriminate based upon protected classes.
+This requirement is necessary to place responsibility on the business using the identification or profiling to ensure that it is working properly and not discriminating against consumers.
 However, the subsection affords businesses flexibility as to how to conduct their evaluation.
 For example, if the business obtained the technology from another person, the business must review that person's evaluation, including any relevant requirements or limitations, but the business is not required to conduct its own evaluation of the technology (see subsection (a)(1)(A)).
-Together with subsection 7153(b) - which requires a business that trains ADMT to provide a plain language explanation of any requirements or limitations of the technology to the persons who use it - this subsection ensures that the business using the technology has the information it needs to review the technology to ensure it works for its intended use (e.g., taking into account its industry, as well as the populations, locations, and contexts in which it will deploy the technology).
+Together with subsection 7153(b)-which requires a business that trains ADMT to provide a plain language explanation of any requirements or limitations of the technology to the persons who use it-this subsection ensures that the business using the technology has the information it needs to review the technology to ensure it works for its intended use (e.g., taking into account its industry, as well as the populations, locations, and contexts in which it will deploy the technology).

 Subsection (a)(2) requires such a business to implement policies, procedures, and training to ensure that the physical or biological identification or profiling works as intended for the business's proposed use and does not discriminate based upon protected classes.
-This subsection is necessary because if these technologies are deployed without sufficient safeguards, they can cause privacy harm to consumers that cannot be reasonably avoided.
+This subsection is necessary because if these technologies are deployed without sufficient safeguards, they can cause privacy harm to consumers that cannot be reasonably avoided.140

-Subsections (a)(1) and (a)(2) together provide flexible, performance-based requirements for businesses, by requiring them to take steps to ensure that their use of physical or biological identification or profiling will be work as intended for their proposed use and will avoid discrimination upon the basis of protected classes.
+Subsections (a)(1) and (a)(2) together provide flexible requirements for businesses, by requiring them to take steps to ensure that their use of physical or biological identification or profiling will work as intended for their proposed use and will avoid discrimination upon the basis of protected classes.
 As noted above, these subsections are necessary to provide clarity and guidance to businesses and to ensure that businesses do not deploy identification or profiling technologies in ways that cause significant privacy harm to consumers.

-§ 7220.
+Add § 7220.
 Pre-use Notice Requirements.